-- Refinance the Property Through a Bank– This is my first plan, and I am 99% confident this will happen.
-I was already pre-approved through a bank to buy this property in the first place, so unless something drastic changes in the lending world in the coming months – I can refinance this without a lot of problems.
-However, in order to refinance – the bank requires that it be “seasoned” for 6 months—meaning I have to wait six months before the refinance will go through.
-Knowing that my monthly payment will drop significantly once I refinance, you can bet on day 6 months and one day – I will be closing on that refinance.
-However, if that doesn’t work, there is always option 2:
+- Refinance the property through a bank, This is my first plan, and I am 99% confident this will happen.
+I was already pre-approved through a bank to buy this property in the first place, so unless something drastic changes in the lending world in the coming months, I can refinance this without a lot of problems.
+However, in order to refinance, the bank requires that it be “seasoned” for six months—meaning I have to wait six months before the refinance will go through.
+Knowing that my monthly payment will drop significantly once I refinance, you can bet that the day after six months has elapsed, I will be closing on that refinance.
+However, if that doesn’t work, there is always option two…

-- Add a Partner on and Refinance– If I couldn’t find a long-term private lender, I would bite the bullet and find a partner to add to the deal.
+- Add a partner on and refinance.
+If I couldn’t find a long-term private lender, I would bite the bullet and find a partner to add to the deal.
 I’ve talked about this strategy a number of times, and while I would be giving up a significant portion of equity, it would work to get me out of the deal.
-I have a partner who I’ve worked with on a few projects who makes great money, has excellent credit, and a stable job—so getting a loan is as easy as signing a piece of paper for him.
+I have a partner I’ve worked with on a few projects who makes great money, has excellent credit, and holds a stable job—so getting a loan is as easy as signing a piece of paper for him.
 I would simply add his name to the title on the loan, wait for the seasoning to end, and have him refinance the deal.
-Again, this isn’t ideal – but it’s an exit strategy (and would be excellent for him!)
+Again, this isn’t ideal, but it’s an exit strategy (and would be excellent for him!).

-- Fix and Flip– Finally, if all other options were not possible, I would simply sell the property.
-With the $2400 per month in income this property produces, I know I could make a hefty profit by simply selling it.
-However, this is my last option because I don’t care about the $30,000-40,000 I would make—I care about the $800 per month I will be making if I can get exit strategy #1 to turn out!
+- Fix and flip.
+Finally, if all other options were not possible, I would simply sell the property.
+With the $2,400 per month in income this property produces, I know I could make a hefty profit by simply selling it.
+However, this is my last option because I don’t care about the $30,000-40,000 I would make—I care about the $800 per month I will be making if I can get exit strategy #1 to happen!

-- Credit Card– I could pay for all the repairs on credit.
+- Credit Card: I could pay for all the repairs on credit.
 I don’t necessarily recommend doing this, but it is possible.
-For a good article on using credit cards to buy real estate, check out Ali Boone’s article “How to Buy Real Estate With a Credit Card.” **

-- Partnership– I’ve mentioned this before – but I could add a partner to the deal.
-I could find a friend with an extra $12,000 and offer him part of the deal.
+- Partnership: I’ve mentioned this before, but I could add a partner to the deal.
+I could find a friend with an extra $12,000 and offer him or her part of the deal.

-- Another Private Lender– Finally, I could use another private lender and borrow the $12,000 secured with a 2nd mortgage on the property.
-This would probably be the most difficult to do – but also plausible.
+- Another Private Lender: Finally, I could use another private lender and borrow the $12,000 secured with a second mortgage on the property.
+This would probably be the most difficult to do, but also plausible.

-Remember – there are not a whole lot of “rules” when it comes to investing in real estate, and one of my goals of this epicly long post is to bring you inside my mind and share some of the ways I look at creative real estate investing.
-Before moving on, I want to share a tweet quote from one of my favorite author’s Ken McElroy, who wrote The ABC’s of Real Estate Investing (which, if you haven’t read – you need to pick up a copy right now… click here to find it on Amazon and order yourself a copy.)
+Remember, there are not a whole lot of “rules” when it comes to investing in real estate, and one of my goals of this long post is to bring you inside my mind and share some of the ways I look at creative real estate investing.
+Before moving on, I want to share a tweet quote from one of my favorite authors Ken McElroy:

 See?
 Ken agrees.